3ev/3ev-vagrant/README.md

 To install Homebrew you will need to have the Mac OS X build tools.
 The easiest way to acquire these is to install Xcode from the Mac App Store.

+If you're feeling adventourous you can install VirtualBox and Vagrant using [Cask](https://github.com/phinze/homebrew-cask).

 ## Install VirtualBox

 Download and install from [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads)